ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 |:------------------- |:----------- |
 | IPs | The IP address or addresses for the Customer Edge VM. |
 | SSH | The username and password that you can use to access the Customer Edge VM through KVM or SSH connection. |
-{: caption="Table 4. vCenter Server access information - Customer Edge VM" caption-side="bottom"}
+{: caption="Table 4.
+Access information tab - Customer Edge VM" caption-side="bottom"}
 {: tab-title="Customer Edge VM"}
 {: tab-group="access info"}
 {: class="simple-tab-table"}